 Smart reply already mentioned above, helps you suggest replies on what’s being said in the conversation.
 Definitely time saver during busy hours.
-Android 11 analyzes your routines and habits and might help reduce the work you need to do on your phone.
+This android 11 feature analyzes your routines and habits and might help reduce the work you need to do on your phone.

 Being specific, smart folders automatically sort your apps into folders of similar apps, like games.
 So next time you need a game app just go to the games folder instead of looking all over the apps.
 Another prediction is that your phone now makes app suggestions based on your daily routines.
 These apps automatically pop up on the bottom row of your home screen as per your routine so it’s easily accessible.

 Voice Access is faster and easier to use with Android 11.
 It can be accessed even when offline which is nice support.
 Android 11 made it more accessible for letting people stay connected regardless of disability.